campfireunion/docs/docs/1.0/flipside/how-tos/motion-and-scene-capture/how-to-add-parts-to-an-existing-motion-capture-recording.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_4-7_1.mp4

-A countdown will begin and then Flipside Studio will start recording.
+A countdown will begin and then Flipside will start recording.

 **Step 3.** Perform your scene.
 Note that if you have multiple users connected over multiplayer, any user who is in character will be added as a new part at the same time.